RedDeadDepresso/BAAuto/README.md

 Feel free to do whatever you want with it, I do not mind.
 * I am sorry if it does not follow best practices sometimes since this is my first project I tried to minimise modification to the original script.
 * If you'd like to create new assets you can check [this guide](https://github.com/Egoistically/ALAuto/wiki/Creating-new-assets-for-bot).
+* The GUI was inspired by [MaaAssistantArknights](https://github.com/MaaAssistantArknights/MaaAssistantArknights) and [Alas](https://github.com/LmeSzinc/AzurLaneAutoScript).

 ## Changes Made
 * Changed resolution from 1920x1080 to 1280x720.
 * Changed config file to json.
 * Implemented uiautomator2 to detect crashes.
-Threshold are 60 clicks or 35 swipes.
+Threshold are same consecutive 60 clicks or 35 swipes.(

 ## Bugs
 * Ascreencap does not work.
 Use uiautomator2 instead.